Twentynine Palms, California: Radio

-On April 22, 1945, The Jack Benny Program was broadcast from Twentynine Palms Auxiliary Naval Air Station.
+On March 11, 1945, The Chase and Sanborn Hour was broadcast from Twentynine Palms Auxiliary Naval Air Station, featuring the ventriloquist-dummy team Edgar Bergen and Charlie McCarthy, and actress Joan Blondell.

+The base hosted The Jack Benny Program on April 22 of the same year.
 There were jokes about the base's dry, hot weather, along with a comedic sketch of the town's history.